HL7Sweden/basprofiler-r4/README.md

 Release process
-Prereq: dependent repos has been cloned into /root
+Prereq: npm run scripts assume https://github.com/HL7/fhir-ig-history-template.git and https://github.com/FHIR/ig-registry.git have been cloned into the root directory.

 1. Create release branch for version
 2. Change version and status in sushi-config.yaml